 The longest train ride was 34 hours.
 That’s nearly a day and a half.
 Not once did I complain or feel impatient which tends to happen when I travel by plane.

 That’s what I remember the most about India.
 Those long train journeys with random strangers, as we chugged across such a vibrant, intense often crazy and yet so beautiful land of the holy cow.

 In the last few years, after moving to Spain, I’ve participated in the ultimate form of slow travel by walking the Camino de Santiago.
 Not once, but twice.
 No pun intended, but walking leaves the lowest carbon footprint of all.
 It was a pleasure to see so much of my adopted homeland on foot and to pass through villages and towns that would be considered off the beaten track.

 Which is why slow travel is the ultimate way to travel ethically.
 Slow travel is a mindset that rejects the traditional ideas of tourism and encourages you to soak in your environment at a much slower pace.
 This includes slow transportation, by replacing flights with grounded transportation where possible, which reduces the carbon footprint of such journeys.
 I make sure to take night trains or buses whenever I can.

 I’m hoping that the crisis brought about by the coronavirus and our need to consider our carbon footprint, whenever we travel in the future, will encourage people to adopt a slow travel approach.
 This way, we can wander and wonder at the world without harming our planet and help small communities to thrive.

 So, the next time you hit the road, ask yourself just how slow you can go?

 Enjoy my musings on life on the road?
-Read my book, The Adventures Of A Wild Woman On The Camino De Santiago, my story of an adventure of a lifetime.
-Available to order now.
+Read my book The Adventures Of A Wild Woman On In The Land Of Tagines And Teapots, my story of a three-month solo adventure throughout Morocco.
 Click the link below for details.